Berwick Castle: History

-The castle was commissioned by the Scottish King David I in the 1120s.
-It was taken by the English forces under the terms of the Treaty of Falaise in 1175 but then sold back to Scotland by the English King Richard I to fund the Third Crusade in around 1190.
+The castle was commissioned by King David I of Scotland in the 1120s.
+It was taken by the English forces under the terms of the Treaty of Falaise in 1175 but then sold back to Scotland by King Richard I of England to fund the Third Crusade in around 1190.

-In November 1292, representatives of the English King Edward I arrived in Berwick and announced, in the great hall of the castle, King Edward's adjudication in favour of John Balliol of the dispute between him, Robert the Bruce and the count of Holland for the Crown of Scotland.
+In November 1292, representatives of King Edward I of England arrived in Berwick and announced, in the great hall of the castle, King Edward's adjudication in favour of John Balliol of the dispute between him, Robert the Bruce and the count of Holland for the Crown of Scotland.
 The castle was retaken by the forces of King Edward I in March 1296 during the First War of Scottish Independence.
 However, the forces of Robert the Bruce recovered the castle for Scotland in April 1318.

 In 1330, "Roberto de Lawedre" of the Bass, described as Custodian or Keeper of the Marches and the Castle of Berwick, received, apparently upon the termination of his employment there, £33.6s.8d, plus a similar amount, from the Scottish Exchequer.

 Robert Ogle was captain of the castle in 1435.
 The castle was worth circa £194 in peacetime, with another £200 to be paid in time of war.